Installing and Wiring an Inverter in an RV

-Installing an inverter in an RV for solar panels for homes without a standby battery charger function can be simple, if it is acceptable to simply plug a few appliances into the inverter as needed.
+Installing an inverter without a standby battery charger function can be simple, if it is acceptable to simply plug a few appliances into the inverter as needed.
 The inverter connects to the battery and produces AC power at its own outlet, or to an outlet added to the RV for this purpose.

 A more convenient and advanced installation would use the standby inverter which contains a battery charger and transfer switch.
 The standby inverter is permanently wired in to the RV so that power from the inverter flows directly to most appliances, lights and outlets through the existing RV AC wiring circuits.
-The STANDBY inverter also charges the batteries when either generator or shore power is connected, and also switches that outside power through to the RV AC wiring for your RV solar panel system.
+The STANDBY inverter also charges the batteries when either generator or shore power is connected, and also switches that outside power through to the RV AC wiring.

 Details of Inverter Installation

-To do this installation, the shore power/generator cord must be disconnected from the original AC breaker box and connected to a second, smaller AC breaker box installed in the RV next to the original one when living off the grid.
+To do this installation, the shore power/generator cord must be disconnected from the original AC breaker box and connected to a second, smaller AC breaker box installed in the RV next to the original one.
 This new breaker box will carry only outside power that comes in on that hookup cord: generator and shore power.
 The new breaker box contains at least one circuit breaker, which passes the outside power to the inverter's AC IN terminals.

 One or more additional breakers in the new outside power breaker box may be used for a few appliances in the RV that can not be run on battery based power, because they would quickly deplete the batteries.
-This might include the off the grid electricity like the air conditioner and any electric heaters or electric water heaters.
+This might be the air conditioner, and any electric heaters or electric water heaters.
 These few items must have their circuits moved from the original breaker box and into the smaller second breaker box that carries only generator and shore power.
 Also the original converter, a type of battery charger built into an RV, must be disconnected from its regular AC source circuit in the main breaker box, and connected to the second smaller breaker box, so the inverter/battery AC source will not operate the converter.

 An inverter must be located within short wiring distance of the batteries, about 10 feet cable maximum to connect it to the battery.
 A simple AC wire brings outside AC power from the new breaker box to the inverter, and another takes inverter AC power back to the original RV breaker box.
-This way the inverter can be installed in a protected clean ventilated location near the batteries and easily wired to both breaker boxes for your off grid living needs.
+This way the inverter can be installed in a protected clean ventilated location near the batteries and easily wired to both breaker boxes.

 If you're interested in learning more about wiring an inverter in an RV for off-grid power, solar panels for your home, or micro-hydro power, Contact Us today for FREE custom design and support 208-263-4290.